Are you Having Shooting Pain Down Your Leg? Here’s What You Should Do About it

 Begin by lying down on your stomach with your hands in a push-up position.
 From there, extend your arms and elbows while trying to keep your stomach and hips flat on the table to get an arch through your back.
 Your symptoms should not increase down the affected leg.
 Slight discomfort in the back may be experienced and should go away with continued repetition.
 Perform this exercise 3 sets of 10 repetitions multiple times a day.

-- Supine Sciatic Nerve Glide
+Supine Sciatic Nerve Glide

 Start on your hands and knees.
 Next, bring your belly button in to engage your core.
-From there, raise one arm up towards the ceiling and lift the opposite leg.
+From there, raise one arm towards the ceiling and lift the opposite leg.
 Repeat on the opposite side.
-Make sure to stay balance throughout this exercise and try to avoid having your hips drop to one side.
+Make sure to stay balanced throughout this exercise and try to avoid having your hips drop to one side.
 Perform this exercise 3 sets of 10 daily.

-- See a Physical Therapist
+See a Physical Therapist

 You can see a physical therapist right away without a prescription from a medical doctor via direct access.
-You can find Jonathan Zaid and Drayer Physical Therapy through the BetterPT website and BetterPT mobile app in addition to hundreds of other quality clinics in your area.
+You can find Jonathan Zaid and Drayer Physical Therapy through the BetterPT clinic location tool and BetterPT mobile app in addition to hundreds of other quality clinics in your area.
 The longer you wait to receive treatment for your pain, the longer it will take to heal.
 Therefore, make sure to seek treatment out as soon as you start feeling symptoms to get yourself feeling BETTER faster.